Last updated: Nov 2024

 After seeking advice, they may get in touch with you, to make sure you're OK.
 They will use the email address and phone number you gave Spill when you booked the session or any other contact details you gave them directly.
 We will never tell your employer or anyone else if this happens, unless you ask us to.

-So we do require before you begin Spill therapy that you provide us with an emergency contact.
+So we do require before you begin sessions on Spill that you provide us with an emergency contact.
 In all but very few cases, we never need to use this.
 However, it does provide us with an extra level of security.

-Please let your counsellor know during the consultation if you'd like us to do anything else in case we feel concerned about you, such as call a friend or family member.
+Please let your practitioner know during your initial conversation if you'd like us to do anything else in case we feel concerned about you, such as call a friend or family member.